augerT/repository-tracker/README.md

 ### -Real-time update tracking

 Updates must be fetched by using the Sync Releases button.
 This makes testing the synchronization logic easier, and it's unlikely a repository will actually trigger a new release during the current usage of the app.
-If this were made for a production, the best way to implement this would be webhooks via GitHub API, as suggested.
+If this were made for a production, a goodway to implement this would be webhooks via GitHub API, as suggested.

 ### -User must know owner / repository names when adding repositories